davydovks/php-project-48/README.md

 ## About

-The program compares two configuration files and shows a difference.
+Gendiff compares two configuration files and shows a difference.
 It can be used both in terminal and as a library.
 Acceptable input file formats are JSON and YAML.

 ## Setup